MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/browser-support-planning-0.md

 SharePoint Servers 2016 and 2019 Public Preview supports several commonly used web browsers, such as ![Internet Explorer browser logo](../media/internetexplorersmall.png) Internet Explorer, ![Google Chrome browser logo](../media/chrome-small.jpg) Google Chrome, ![Mozilla Firefox browser logo](../media/firefox_small.png) Mozilla Firefox, ![Apple Safari browser logo](../media/safari-small.png) Apple Safari, and Microsoft Edge.
 However, certain web browsers can cause some SharePoint Server 2016 functionality to be downgraded, limited, or available only through alternative steps.

-As you plan your deployment of SharePoint Servers 2016 or 2019, we recommend that you review the browsers used in your organization to guarantee optimal performance with SharePoint Servers 2016 and 2019 Public Preview.
+As you plan your deployment of SharePoint Servers 2016 or 2019 Public Preview, we recommend that you review the browsers used in your organization to guarantee optimal performance with SharePoint Servers 2016 and 2019 Public Preview.

 ## Key planning phase of browser support